canguruhh/MetaverseTutorials/tutorials/2-Avatars-and-MSTs/README.md

 * Register an Avatar
 * Verify an Avatar against an address
-* Customize and Issue an MST from your Avatar
+* Customize and issue an MST from your Avatar
-* Check your MST Balances
+* Check your MST balances
 * Transfer MSTs programatically
 * Integrate Avatar and MST functionality into your app